Soulfully Made » Appetizers » Hot Pepper Jelly Meatballs

 Jelly Meatballs are one of those dishes that have been around forever.
 I can remember my mom making a version of these crockpot jelly meatballs for church potlucks, football game watching, and family gatherings—and they were always the first thing to disappear.
 There’s just something about that sweet-and-spicy sauce, whether it’s classic grape jelly and chili sauce or a zesty pepper jelly BBQ blend, that keeps people coming back for more.

 Over the years (and after more than 30 years of cooking for my own family), I’ve tested every shortcut, sauce swap, and serving style you can imagine—from frozen meatballs with smoky BBQ sauce to homemade meatballs simmered in tangy pepper jelly.
 I’ve gathered so many combinations and tips to share with you here.
-Whether you’re making them for a holiday buffet, game day spread, or a quick weeknight dinner, this slow cooker version is easy, make-ahead friendly, and guaranteed to please a crowd.
+Whether you’re making them for a holiday buffet, game-day spread, or a quick weeknight dinner, this slow cooker version is easy, make-ahead friendly, and guaranteed to please a crowd.

 Jelly Meatballs Crockpot Ingredients